giacman/mosaico/QUICK_START.md

    - **Name:** "Spring Campaign 2025"
    - **Brief:** "Promote our new handbag collection"
 3. Click "Create Project"
-4. You'll be redirected to the project editor (404 expected - we'll build it next!)
+4. You'll be redirected to the project editor!

 ### 3. View Projects
 - Each project card shows: